Yogesh-Kurane/Electric-Vehicles-Analysis---MySQL-Power-BI-Excel/README.md

 Datasets – Raw and cleaned data used for insights.
 Reports & Visuals – Findings presented using dashboards and reports.

+📺 Project Video
+🎥 Watch the detailed project video presentation here: [Insert LinkedIn or YouTube link]

 🚀 Future Scope
 Expanding analysis with real-time data sources.
 Deeper insights into charging infrastructure and policies.
 Predictive modeling for EV adoption trends.

+📩 Contact & Feedback
-📌 Feel free to explore the repository and contribute!
+Feel free to connect with me on **LinkedIn**: https://www.linkedin.com/in/yogeshkurane/